Rlogarisation/O.ODesign/README.md

 ## Week 02: Introduction to OOP(Cont.)

 ### Key Concepts
+- Interface vs Abstract
+  - Abstract: represents a type of object
+    - which is a class that cannot be instantiated and can contain both abstract and non-abstract methods.
+    - Some methods can be implemented, while others are left abstract, meaning that they have no implementation and must be overridden by concrete subclasses.
+    - A class can inherit from only one abstract class via extends, since abstract class represents a type of object.
+    - Abstract classes can have access modifiers such as public, protected, and private for their methods and properties, as well as member variables.
+  - Interface: represents a set of behaviours
+    - Which is a contract that specifies a set of methods that a class must implement.
+    - All methods in an interface are by default abstract and must be implemented by any class that implements the interface.
+    - A class can implement multiple interfaces via implements since which represents a set of behaviours.
+    - Interfaces can only have public access, and variables must be static and final in interface
 * Method forwarding
   * It uses methods from quoted class, to define some of the new method. (detailed in GraphicalCircle2.java)
 * Super classes
   * Every class has a superclass, by default, the superclass is class Object.
   * That is why we need to use overriding method for toString(), equals(), and hasCode() etc.
 * Single inheritance
   * Java only allows a new class can extend only one superclass, to avoid potential collision with different super functions.
- * Interfaces
-   * Variables must be static and final in interface.
-   * A class can implement more than 1 interface, and extend 1 superclass in the same time.
+- Method Overriding and Method Overloading
+  - Overriding: When a class defines a method using the same name, return type, and by the number, type, and position of its arguments as a method in its superclass, the method in the class overrides the method in the superclass.
+  - Overloading: Defining methods with the same name and different argument or return types is called method overloading.

 ### Questions